-Named after Vedat Nedim Tör who put a new face on Turkish cultural and art life the Yapı Kredi Vedat Nedim Tör Museum was established in 1992.
-The museum possesses a vast collection of coins, medals, embroideries, fabrics, "tombak" -gilded metalware, prayer beads, clocks and shadow puppets.
+Established in 1992, the Yapı Kredi Vedat Nedim Tör Museum named in tribute to this great man possesses a vast collection of coins, medals, embroideries, fabrics, "tombak" -gilded metalware, prayer beads, clocks and shadow puppets.
 Yapı Kredi’s ethnographic and numismatic collections date back to the 1950s.
 The coin collection alone comprises 55,000 pieces, and is amongst the richest in the world in chronological continuity.
 It serves as a priceless resource for many local and foreign researchers into archaeology, history and arts.

 The culture and arts projects hosted by the Yapı Kredi Vedat Nedim Tör Museum have reverberated throughout the land, and at times, well beyond the borders.
 A strong network of cooperation with official bodies, private museums, collectors and universities has enabled the museum to host four major exhibitions a year as well as publish scholarly catalogues.
 Consultation and expertise services are offered to researchers and collectors.
 Entrance is free.

 The 55,000-piece collection covering a vast swathe of time, starting with 6th century bc coins all the way through to the present is the core of the museum.
 The collection was prompted in the 1950s by a desire to prevent the loss of this wealth by random dispersal throughout the world, well before the emergence of an appreciation of ‘cultural assets’.
 Acquired from the most authoritative and meticulous numismatists and antique dealers in the land, the coin collection has become the most quoted resource for experts around the globe.